Founding Story

 In 2020, during COVID, I started participating in food shows that had moved online.
 I met with more than thirty suppliers of rice, tea, seaweed, shoyu, vinegar, and more.
 I also researched on my own.

 I started thinking more about branding, strategy, portfolio, and sales.
 I started talking to my friend, Randy Hunt, who had been the Design Director at Etsy.
 Randy was living and working in Singapore.
 He was intrigued by the idea of making artisanal Japanese products accessible to export markets.
-He understood as a foreigner living in Asia, a traveler to Japan, and as a designer.
+He got it as a foreigner living in Asia, a traveler to Japan, and as a designer.

 We talked and explored.
 I wrote our business plan.
 I kept working as GM of Joto Sake.
 Then I took some consulting work.
 Randy came moved back to New York.
 We kept talking and I kept chipping away at my plan.